 Contact lenses offer vision correction benefits to help you with both nearsightedness and farsightedness.
 They can also correct blurred vision due to astigmatism and age-related vision problems.
 Contacts can also improve your peripheral vision, while glasses cannot.

 Contact lens wearers need to practice proper hygiene to reduce the risk of eye infections:

 Not following proper wear, cleaning, or storage guidelines can lead to eye-related health problems.
 In some cases, these medical issues can be severe or cause chronic eye conditions, including dry eye, corneal abrasions, and conjunctivitis.

-Dr. Ruiz and Dr. Han provide a complete guide for caring for your specific type of contacts.
+Dr. Ruiz provides a complete guide for caring for your specific type of contacts.
 Following these guidelines ensures your contacts remain safe and will last for the optimum amount of time.

 Schedule a contact lens fitting online or by calling your Killeen Vision Source to learn more today.